capaj/jspm-react/README.md

 ## Includes
 - githooks for commit trigerring tests and style check
 - airbnb's enzyme for unit testing
+- mobservable for easy state management powered by ES5 getters/setters
 - react-router
 - standard.js for codestyle checking
 - simple tests with Mocha, Chai and JSDOM